 - Keep the area free of leaf litter and yard debris.

-- Keep conifer tree crown spaced 10 meters apart.
+- Keep conifer tree crown spaced 10 metres apart.

-- Keep conifer trees pruned to a minimum height of 2 meters up the trunk of the tree.
+- Keep conifer trees pruned to a minimum height of 2 metres up the trunk of the tree.

 For the surrounding forested or grassy areas: